groverus/Systems-Puzzle-Weblogs/README.md

 Unfortunately, the developer is new to many of these tools, and is having a number of issues.
 The developer needs your help debugging the system and getting it to work properly.

+Additionally, the data scientists requested an additional feature to be extracted from the weblogs - it is your job to add this once you have debugged the system.

 # Puzzle details

 The codebase included in this repo is nearly functional, but has a few bugs that are preventing it from working properly.
 The first goal of this puzzle is to find these bugs and fix them.
 To do this, you'll have to familiarize yourself with the various technologies (Docker, RabbitMQ, nginx, Flask, and Postgres).
 You definitely don't have to be an expert on these, but you should know them well enough to understand what the problem is.

-Assuming you have the Docker Engine and Docker Compose already installed, the developer said that the steps for running the system is to open a terminal, `cd` into this repo, and then enter these two commands:
+Assuming you have the Docker Engine and Docker Compose already installed, the developer said that the steps for running the system is to open a terminal, `cd` into this repo, and then enter the command:

-    docker-compose up -d db
-    docker-compose run --rm flaskapp /bin/bash -c "cd /opt/services/flaskapp/src && python -c  'import database; database.init_db()'"

-This "bootstraps" the PostgreSQL database with the correct tables.
-After that you can run the whole system with:

     docker-compose up -d